2E0PGS/blog/_posts/2020-02-09-email-privacy.md

 **Update: 2020-04-24 15:57:** Mailbox.org: "We have opened a bugreport with Open Xchange".

+**Update: 2020-12-10 13:51:** After a lot of back and forth of emails.
+I sent lots of detailed information to help them debug it including calendar `.ics` exports and screenshots of received calendar reminders this is finally resolved.
+Mailbox.org: "We had a misconfiguration in our cluster, but one of our administrators has fixed the issue."

 ### Greylisting

 Had me confused for a while why my emails weren't getting through.
 Eventually they all came through once the sending server retries.
 See: [Spam protection through greylisting](https://kb.mailbox.org/m/mobile.action#page/1181556)